BRANCH OFFICERS AND OTHER BRANCH ROLES: WHAT IS INVOLVED?

 As Treasurer you will receive annual Guild subscriptions, issue receipts, keep accurate records, look after Branch funds and draw up annual accounts (to be presented to the Branch’s Independent Financial Examiner).
 You will liaise with the Guild Treasurer as required especially in forwarding the Guild share of annual subscriptions and in providing details of the Branch accounts.

-As Ringing Master you organise and lead the ringing at Branch meetings and practices, ensuring that the time is fully used and that everyone gets the most out of the experience.
+As Ringing Master you organize and lead the ringing at Branch meetings and practices, ensuring that the time is fully used and that everyone gets the most out of the experience.
 You do not necessarily have to be the best ringer in the Branch to be Ringing Master, but you do need to be a good organiser.
 You will need to learn what you can about the skills and aspirations of Branch bands and ringers.
-You will also assist and advise the Training Officer in organising training and in encouraging members to take part.
-You may also take the lead in organising quarter peals or peals for training purposes.
+You will also assist and advise the Training Officer in organizing training and in encouraging members to take part.
+You may also take the lead in organizing quarter peals or peals for training purposes.

-As Training Officer you organise ringing training and ringing development activities in the Branch, working with the Branch Ringing Master in particular.
+As Training Officer you organize ringing training and ringing development activities in the Branch, working with the Branch Ringing Master in particular.
 You will liaise with the Guild Education Officer and you will represent the Branch on the Guild Education Committee.

 As Publicity Officer you collate information on Branch activities for publication in the Branch (newsletter or website) and for the Guild website and newsletter (Face to Face), working with the Guild Publicity Officer and Face to Face Editor.
 You also communicate ringing news to outside the ringing community – Diocese, local press and radio.

 Other Branch roles: What does the job entail?